Midtown Urology Associates

 According to the National Kidney Foundation, more than half a million Americans seek emergency medical care for kidney stones each year.
 Research suggests that kidney stones are becoming more common since the late 1970s.
-The doctors at Midtown Urology Associates in Austin, Texas, have the skills and experience needed to treat kidney stones and get you back on your feet as quickly as possible.
-Calling or scheduling online makes it easy to find an appointment time that fits your schedule.
+Dr. Michael Trotter, Andrew Barger, APRN, and the team at Midtown Urology Associates in Austin, Texas, have the skills and experience needed to treat kidney stones and get you back on your feet as quickly as possible.
+Call the office or schedule online to find an appointment time that fits your busy schedule.

 REPLENISHES KIDNEYS.
 HELPS REDUCE STONES.
 ENHANCES WATER.